sweetpea-org/sweetpea-py/docs/_source/guide/factorial_design.rst

 zero or more preceding trials.

-.. _guide_factorial_derivations_continuousfactor_windows:
+.. _guide_factorial_derivations_continuous_factor_windows:

 ContinuousFactor Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A :term:`continuousfactor window <derivation window, continuousfactor>` (:class:`sweetpea.ContinuousFactorWindow`) is special kind of general window that operates on :class:`.ContinuousFactor` instead of discrete levels.
+A :term:`continuous factor window <derivation window, continuous factor>` (:class:`sweetpea.ContinuousFactorWindow`) is special kind of general window that operates on :class:`.ContinuousFactor` instead of discrete levels.
 It allows access to values of one or more :class:`.ContinuousFactor` across a number of previous trials defined by window `width`.
-This is useful for defining new continuousfactors that depend on recent trends, changes, or history — for example, computing the difference between the current and previous trial values of reward.
+This is useful for defining new continuous factors that depend on recent trends, changes, or history — for example, computing the difference between the current and previous trial values of reward.